-One of the ways we intend to grow our business is through organic growth projects.
-The construction of additions or modifications to our existing systems and the construction of new midstream assets involve numerous regulatory, environmental, political, legal and economic uncertainties that are beyond our control.
+One of the ways we intend to grow our business is through organic growth projects such as the construction of the new natural gas processing infrastructure in the DJ Basin and Permian Basin.
+The construction of additions or modifications to our existing systems, including our expanded processing facilities in the DJ Basin, and the construction of new midstream assets, including our newly commissioned processing plant in the Permian Basin, involve numerous regulatory, environmental, political, legal and economic uncertainties that are beyond our control.